1. Underestimating how much money you'll need

 If there's a gap between how much money you'll have each month, then you'll need to fill it by padding out your retirement savings and possibly working a few years longer than you originally planned.

 It won't be the end of the world if you have to work a few extra years before you retire, but it's best to make the most of it.
-The less time you have until retirement, the more important it is to gain the highest returns possible on your money, including from CDs.
+The less time you have until retirement, the more important it is to gain the highest returns possible on your money.